This course looks at the maintenance of all equipment associated with activity delivery - bikes, helmets, group leader's kit and other equipment.

 - using your record system effectively.

-As this course is provided at your venue, your existing systems are utilised and made as workable as possible, in the light of legal requirements.
+Where this course is provided at your venue, your existing systems are utilised and made as workable as possible, in the light of legal and practical requirements.

 This course is designed for those who look after the equipment, make sure that it is working, get the spanners out and complete the records of work undertaken rather than the Fleet Management course which develops the fleet management systems themselves.